Zverik/sotm-baltics-2020/index.md

 On that Friday, we will meet at the University of Latvia for nice day of mapping-related talks.

-There will be a great selection of speakers, and we implore you to be one of them.
+There will be a great selection of speakers, and we invite you to be one of them.

 [Please submit a talk!](https://docs.google.com/forms/d/e/1FAIpQLScdagp7tK60ElgQktNPzibRGl00PmTie2JM4HKQa_qB-NhBzw/viewform?usp=sf_link)
 {: .button}